 Ollie Acosta-Pickering has a CNIB Buddy Dog named Hope to help him adjust to life without his sight.

 The family is so thankful for all the moments they’ve been able to share since then.
-They had a “hero day” celebration for Abby on the anniversary of her donation and another for Ollie’s ninth birthday on June 26.
-There will be cake for Ollie’s re-birthday, too.
+They had a “hero day” celebration for Abby on the anniversary of her donation and another celebration for Ollie’s ninth birthday on June 26.

 They are also grateful to everyone who showed so much kindness throughout their difficult journey, from the doctors and nurses, to the blood donors, to the pizza chain executive who travelled from Ottawa to Toronto to personally deliver Ollie’s favourite olive and cheese pizza at a critical point in his illness.
 (That pizza is now called “Ollie’s Pizza,” and for each one purchased, Gabriel Pizza makes a donation to an Ottawa charity that supports children with cancer and their families.)